winstonquin1-hue/Collaborart/README.md

 Collaborart is free and the author accepts no liability or responsibility at all.
 By using Collaborart you agree that the author accepts no liability or responsibility at all.

-This app idea stemmed from Embarcadero's 2 Circles Demo app Presentation on Webkit
+This app idea stemmed from Embarcadero's 2 Circles Demo app Presentation on Webkit.

+Project was done using Delphi version 10.4

 Please search on for CollaborArt on YouTube to see a full presentation and how to use this app.